-Most relocation and refurbishment projects involve the appointment of move champions, a central point of co-ordination within each department.
-The comms lead needs to work closely with the move champions as they're the eyes and ears on the ground and a great source of understanding people's concerns about the project.
-They can provide instant feedback about how the comms plan is working allowing, the comms lead to adjust the plan if needed.
+Some relocation and refurbishment projects involve the appointment of move champions, a central point of co-ordination within each department.
+Consider these for all workplace change projects as they're the eyes and ears on the ground and a great source of understanding people's concerns.
+They can provide instant feedback about how the comms plan is working, allowing the comms lead to adjust the plan if needed.
 And they can quash any rumours before they start to spread.

 The team may also include an external comms agency (if the comms lead lacks time or experience) or an external person may act as project lead.
 Design, social and PR agencies may also be involved.
-The key is to ensure that all team members know their responsibilities and are delivering as planned.
+The key is to ensure that all team members know their responsibilities and are delivering as planned